Consumer medicine information

 For some people with bleeding problems, the injection may need to be given under the skin (subcutaneously).

-INFLUVAC TETRA should never be given into a vein (intravenously).
+INFLUVAC TETRA should never be given intravenously.

 When it is given